ICAS Foundation Programme (Financial / Mentoring Assistance)

-Bursaries for qualifying students resident in Scotland studying Accountancy or Finance.
+Support for qualifying UK students studying Accountancy or Finance.

 Applications for the ICAS Foundation programme can be made via the online application form on the ICAS Foundation website https://www.icasfoundation.org.uk/what-we-offer/icas-foundation-programme.

-The ICAS Foundation aims to inform applicants of the result of their application 6-8 weeks after submission provided all relevant information is submitted correctly.
+The ICAS Foundation aims to inform all applicants of the result of their application within 6 weeks of the closing date for applications.